Eric Niquette UI, UX, Accessibility

 What to expect and prerequisites

-Viewing and editing PDF tags isn't something only Adobe Acrobat Pro can do, but since it's such a widely used tool, this article assumed you're using that.
+Viewing and editing PDF tags isn't something only Adobe Acrobat Pro can do, but since it's such a widely used tool, this article assumes you're using it.
 That said, the steps are pretty similar in other programs, like PDF-XChange Editor, which happens to be my personal favourite.

 Metadata

-Meta data is a set of data points that provides details or other information on a document such as its title, author, composition date, language, as well as a document's settings and options.
-Information found in meta data is also used by search engine indexing services and should therefore not be omitted.
+Metadata is a set of data points that provides details or other information on a document such as the title, author, creation date, language, and document settings.
+Information found in metadata is also used by search engine indexing services and should therefore not be omitted.

-In Adobe Acrobat, the meta data is found in the Document properties panel where there are several data points to validate or populate.
+In Adobe Acrobat, metadata is found in the Document Properties panel, which contains several fields to validate or populate.
 To view the panel, open the File menu and select Properties from the dropdown list.

 Description tab

 In the Description tab are the document's title, author, and keywords.
-The title should be unique and descriptive to the document, and is typically the same as the top-level heading.
+The title should be unique and descriptive, typically matching the document's top-level heading.
 Should the document not contain a heading, a short descriptive text should be used.

-The author is the original document author's name or organization rather than the person who's converted the document to PDF.
+The author should reflect the original creator or organization, not the person who exported the document to PDF.
 While optional, the Subject and Keyword fields should be populated as they are used by search engine indexing services.

 Initial view tab